icpc/ccs-specs/Contest_API.md

 ## Interface specification

 The following list of API endpoints should be supported.
-Note that `state`, `scoreboard` and `event-feed` are singular nouns and indeed contain only a single object.
+Note that `access`, `state`, `scoreboard` and `event-feed` are singular nouns and indeed contain only a single object.